 by Nancy Armitage

 The Huntington property is now call “Huntington Memorial Camp”, or “Camp Huntington” originally built by William West Durant in 1877.
 Camp Pine Knot was actually Wm.
-West Durant very 1st camp that he built.
+West Durant very 1st camp that he built himself.
 Durant invented a unique style of artisan mountain cabins & log cabins, using every bit of the wood from the forest trees.
 On other artistic cabins at Camp Pine Knot, you can see the bark of the trees decorating the outside walls of the cabin.
 Some cottages & the Huntington’s “Chalet”, they used smaller twigs & tree branches to make a outside porch railing.
-Functional & poetic!
+Functional, beautiful, & poetic!

 There are a grand set of lakes in the Adirondack Mts.
 There is Saranac Lake, Tupper Lake, Long Lake, Lake Eaton, Blue Mt.
 Lake, & Raquette Lake.
 These lakes cover 4,927 acres of land.
 Lake Raquette is the largest of all these lakes, running about 44 ft. deep; at the maximum of 96 ft.